-Alexa Richman-La Londe is Counsel in Riker Danzig's Environmental Group.
-She is experienced in various types of litigation, including CERCLA and Spill Act matters.
-She also counsels clients on various regulatory issues, including ISRA and Brownfields.
-In addition to her law degree, Alexa earned a masters degree in Environmental Law from Vermont Law School.
+Alexa Richman-La Londe is a Partner in the Firm’s Environmental Group.
+She has developed extensive experience in complex regulatory and transactional matters, as well as environmental litigation.
+She handles various types of litigation, including CERCLA and Spill Act matters.
+She also counsels clients on significant regulatory issues, including ISRA, site remediation, environmental permitting, and compliance.

-Chambers USA: America’s Leading Business Lawyers has included Alexa in its Client’s Guide since 2013 for Environmental Law.
-The 2017 Guide states she is a “great” lawyer noted for her litigation strengths, with particular praise for her responsiveness and ability to deal with difficult complications that arise during complex cases.
+Chambers USA: America’s Leading Business Lawyers has included Alexa in its Client’s Guide for Environmental Law since 2013.
+She is noted as being “smart, responsive, practical and knowledgeable in this area of the law.”
+Chambers sources say, “She is responsive and able to meet tight deadlines.”
+The Guide also notes that she is “experienced in negotiating legacy liability in regards to Superfund sites, assisting clients in site remediation and advising on regulatory compliance.”
+She is called a “great” lawyer, noted for her litigation strengths, with particular praise for her responsiveness and ability to deal with difficult complications that arise during complex cases.
 Previous editions describe her as “very diligent, conscientious and knowledgeable,” as well as “very capable and polished.”
-See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 United States District Court, District of New Jersey

 Vermont Law School, J.D., cum laude, 1994